benhpoh/toy-robot/README.md

     - MOVE will need to correctly return an error when falling off the table.
 - I've broken the Command_Validation unit tests because it was written assuming commands can be provided prior to a PLACE command.
     - Resolved it by checking if Robot has been placed.
 If not, invalidates command and returns an error.
+- How to code the Move method?
+    - First determine where the robot is in relation to the table
+    - What direction is the robot facing?
+(East => position.x += 1, South => position.y -= 1)
+    - Is the resulting coordinate still within table confines?
+TODO: Validation.

 ---
 ## Build Log